shinesolutions/packer-aem/README.md

 If you're working on the dependencies of Packer AEM and would like to test them as part of machine images creation before pushing the changes upstream, you need to:

-- Clone the dependency repos [Puppet AEM Resources](https://github.com/shinesolutions/puppet-aem-resources), [Puppet AEM Curator](https://github.com/shinesolutions/puppet-aem-curator), and [Puppet Amazon SSM Agent](https://github.com/shinesolutions/puppet-amazon-ssm-agent), [AEM Hello World Custom Image Provisioner](https://github.com/shinesolutions/aem-helloworld-custom-image-provisioner), [AEM Hello World Config](https://github.com/shinesolutions/aem-helloworld-config) at the same directory level as Packer AEM
+- Clone the dependency repos [Puppet AEM Resources](https://github.com/shinesolutions/puppet-aem-resources), [Puppet AEM Curator](https://github.com/shinesolutions/puppet-aem-curator), [Puppet Amazon SSM Agent](https://github.com/shinesolutions/puppet-amazon-ssm-agent), [AEM Hello World Custom Image Provisioner](https://github.com/shinesolutions/aem-helloworld-custom-image-provisioner), [AEM Hello World Config](https://github.com/shinesolutions/aem-helloworld-config) at the same directory level as Packer AEM
 - Make your code changes against those dependency repos
-- Run `make test-integration-local test_id=<sometestid>` for integration testing using local dependencies, which copies those local dependency repos to Packer AEM and use them as part of the test
+- Run `make test-integration-local test_id=<sometestid>` for integration testing using local dependencies, which copies those local dependency repos to Packer AEM and uses them as part of the test

 ### Debugging